All ages

 • Opportunities for lived experience leadership feeding into the Hub management group and wider UKRI MHP.

-• Direct lived experience of SMI (schizophrenia / psychosis, major depression and/or bipolar), with related reduced physical / metabolic health.
+• Direct lived experience of SMI (schizophrenia / psychosis, bipolar and/or depression)

-• Interest in the connection between metabolic health and mental health.
+• Interest in the connection between mental and metabolic health

-To apply please complete this application form and email it to Annie Walsh at the following email address: [email protected].
-Please don’t hesitate to get in touch with Annie if you have any questions, need any assistance completing the application form, or would like to discuss alternative ways to apply.
+Please don’t hesitate to get in touch with the Hub PPIE co-lead, Annie Walsh, [email protected] if you have any questions, need any assistance completing the expression of interest form, or would like to discuss alternative ways to apply.

 Please note that the McPin Foundation regularly promotes opportunities on behalf of other institutions; we are not responsible for the continuation or contents of further correspondence with any project partners where we are not listed as the project main point of contact.